kelalaka153/BrainWallet/README.md

 > Anyways be CAREFUL.
 It is possible to send BTC to a wallet address which is not belong to you and probably is someones else's wallet (probably coder's wallet!!!)

 > This is called SCAM or THIEF or STEALING BTC which WalletGenerator.net is doing...

+There are two files;

+ - brainwallet_dev.py prints lots of infomation
+ - brainwallet.py can use Python secrets to hide the input from the terminal and prints only the necessary information.